Just like humans, if cats are to avoid serious illnesses, they need vaccinations, as is explained thoroughly here.

 Cats, whether indoor or outdoor, are a part of the family.
 The thought of your feline friend catching a disease that could make them seriously ill, or worse, doesn't bear thinking about.
 Thankfully, vaccinations are available to protect your cat against several serious diseases.

-Cat vaccination can, understandably, seem a little daunting - will it hurt?
-Are there risks?
-Is it dangerous?
-While it's not compulsory to have your cat vaccinated, protecting them against common diseases and illnesses is normally the best choice for your kitty’s long-term health and happiness.
+Vaccinations are something that can seem a little daunting, and owners often have lots of questions.
+Are these injections painful?
+What are the risks?
+Can these injections be dangerous?
+While it's not compulsory to have your cat vaccinated, protecting them from the common diseases is, in most cases, the best choice you can make for their long-term health and happiness.

-To ease your worries and help you understand the benefits and risks involved, we’re answering some of the most common cat vaccination questions.
-Let’s go!
+To ease your worries and help you understand the risks and benefits, answered here are some of the most common vaccination questions.

 What is cat vaccination?

 Both indoor and outdoor cats are at risk of catching numerous infectious diseases.
 Some diseases are potentially fatal, while others are difficult to manage and could impact on their quality of life.
 Kittens have a level of immunity from their mother and this protection comes from the antibodies in their mother's milk.
 But this immunity doesn't last long, and begins to fade after a few weeks.